 We will be using software called Zoom.
-We can deliver a meeting or webinar via this program.
+Zoom is stable and has less chance of dropping out during a meeting.
+We can deliver a meeting or webinar or via this program.

 We will forward you a link via email to connect to the Zoom Sessions.